Michigan Tech Provost Accepts Presidency of Canadian University

 "I've learned a great deal working here," she said.
 "The team work and the capacity to collaborate constructively are impressive.
-Also, we are so lucky to have a Board of Control that is eager to explore new ideas and help Tech stay ahead of the curve."
+Also, we are so lucky to have a Board of Trustees that is eager to explore new ideas and help Tech stay ahead of the curve."

 Lovett-Doust was instrumental in developing Michigan Tech’s Strategic Faculty Hiring Initiative, which adds 10 faculty annually from a variety of disciplines, working around a research theme.
 The first SFHI focused on sustainability.
 The theme of the second is computational discovery and innovation.